flare-foundation/developer-hub/docs/network/solidity-reference/IFlareContractRegistry.md

 Registry interface with all Flare contract addresses.

+Check out the [guide](/network/guides/flare-contracts-registry) for instructions on how to interact with the Flare contracts registry.

 Sourced from `IFlareContractRegistry.sol` on [GitLab](https://gitlab.com/flarenetwork/flare-smart-contracts/-/blob/master/contracts/userInterfaces/IFlareContractRegistry.sol).

 ## Functions

 ### getContractAddressByName

-Returns contract address for the given name - might be address(0)
+Returns contract address for the given name - might be address(0).

 ```solidity
 function getContractAddressByName(